Skip to main content

 This belief is re-enforced by HSK exams and other tests, which are commonly divided based on the number of Chinese characters taught.
 Lower level students learn fewer characters than higher level students.
 Correspondingly, lower level students are not expected to be any good.

 Take HSK level 2 for example.
 300 Chinese characters are prescribed for this level.
-Instead of asking students to write a story using these characters, exam questions are just a bunch of disjointed words and sentences, and pinyin is included.
+Instead of asking students to write a story using these characters, exam questions are mostly about words and sentences, and pinyin is included.
+In other words, the test authorities does not have high expectations for lower level students.
+Fragmented knowledge is all that is asked for.

 It’s a shame.
 The power of 300 Chinese characters is greatly underestimated.
 They can form coherent and interesting texts, which can be used as a foundation for solid reading and writing skills.
 Understanding the capacity of Chinese characters can make even beginners’ Chinese impressive.